LLNL/magpie/doc/README.zeppelin.md

 ZEPPELIN_LOG_DIR : the directory Zeppelin log files are stored

-See "Spark Exported Environment Variables" in README.spark, for Spark environment variables that may be useful.
+See "Spark Exported Environment Variables" in README.spark.md, for Spark environment variables that may be useful.

-See "Zookeeper Exported Environment Variables" in README.zookeeper, for Zookeeper environment variables that may be useful.
+See "Zookeeper Exported Environment Variables" in README.zookeeper.md, for Zookeeper environment variables that may be useful.

 Notes